 Dog bite cases can get complicated.
 There are often issues of whether the dog owner is responsible.
 There will be many questions.
 Was the dog naturally aggressive?
 Did you do something to provoke the dog?
-Our lawyer know the laws and will work hard to prove your case.
+Our lawyer knows the law and will work hard to prove your case.
 The first thing you need to do after a dog bite is to go to the hospital.
 Even if your injuries don’t seem serious, you should go.
 You may need a rabies shot or require stitches.
 Also, this will provide proof that you were injured.
 If you sustained a dog bite injury, call Christian direct at 1-800-HURT-123.

 What Are Common Dog Bite Injuries?